 Length of Study

-– 1 academic year (two semesters), a full-time basis, intended for bachelor’s degree holders graduated in the same academic major or in a major within Professional Field 8.3.
-Music and Dance Art.
+– 2 academic years (four semesters), a full-time basis, intended for bachelor’s degree holders graduated in another academic major.

 60 credits are required per year.
 They are earned from required subjects (70%), elective subjects (20%) and optional subjects (10%).